Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Grounding-Driven Attack

-Motivated by this, we explicitly guide adversarial perturbations toward semantically important regions to enhance overall transferability.
+Following the above analysis, GPA allocates stronger perturbations to text-grounded foreground regions and suppresses unnecessary updates on inconsistent background areas.
 To achieve this, we adopt Grad-ECLIP~\cite{zhaoGradientbasedVisualExplanation2024}, which provides fine-grained localization of text-aligned visual tokens in CLIP.
-Unlike gradient- or attention-based techniques applied directly to encoders (e.g., Grad-CAM~\cite{selvaraju2017grad}, attention rollout~\cite{abnarQuantifyingAttentionFlow2020}), which often introduce unacceptable model-specific biases~\cite{wangFeatureImportanceawareTransferable2021,liImprovingTransferabilityAdversarial2024}, Grad-ECLIP leverages the text embedding as an anchor to constrain gradients, enabling cross-modal localization of semantically aligned regions.
-Although these regions may not perfectly match the important semantic areas of other LVLMs, CLIP’s large-scale pretraining on diverse image–text pairs ensures they serve as a relatively stable proxy for transferable perturbation targets.
-Concretely, the semantic relevance perturbation includes the following steps.
+Unlike gradient- or attention-based techniques applied directly to encoders (e.g., Grad-CAM~\cite{selvaraju2017grad}, attention rollout~\cite{abnarQuantifyingAttentionFlow2020}), which often introduce unacceptable model-specific biases~\cite{wangFeatureImportanceawareTransferable2021,liImprovingTransferabilityAdversarial2024}, Grad-ECLIP leverages the text embedding as an anchor to constrain gradients, enabling cross-modal localization of text-aligned regions.
+Although these regions may not perfectly match the important grounding regions of other LVLMs, CLIP’s large-scale pretraining on diverse image–text pairs ensures they serve as a relatively stable proxy for transferable perturbation targets.
+Concretely, GPA includes the following steps.

-\textbf{Step 1: Semantic Reference Generation.} We first query a pretrained LVLM (e.g., GPT-4o or LLaVA) to summarize the image $I$ into a concise caption $T_d$.
-This summary $T_d$ captures the model’s semantic understanding of the image and serves as a natural reference for grounding.
-By aligning $I$ with $T_d$, we can highlight the visual regions contributing most to that semantic content.
-Note that both open- and closed-source LVLMs produce comparable captions for this step and similar attack performance, since caption generation here only requires coarse-grained semantics where the models yield highly consistent outputs.
+\textbf{Step 1: Grounding Reference Generation.} We first query a pretrained image captioning model (e.g., GPT-4o) to summarize the image $I$ into a concise caption $T_d$.
+This summary $T_d$ captures the main visual content of the image and serves as a natural reference for grounding.
+By aligning $I$ with $T_d$, we can highlight the visual regions contributing most to that grounded content.
+We further verify in Appendix~\ref{sec:additional_ablaction_study} (Table~\ref{tab:caption_quality}) that replacing the captioner has only a negligible effect on attack performance, indicating that this step mainly requires a coarse description of the dominant visual entities rather than a highly optimized LVLM caption.